aryansharma220/elevatEd/README.md

 ## Contributing

-We welcome contributions to elevatEd!
+We welcome contributions to ElevatEd!
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/amazing-feature`